didimitrie/future.speckle/readme.md

 - We now handle file uploads and file deletion in quite a bad way.
 A progress bar would be nice, since we're expecting rather big files.
 - Unzip files on upload to their specific folder.
 - Maybe upload to cheap storage somewhere.
-- Update User Disk Space usage on upload
+- Update User Disk Space usage on upload (need user replication on our side)

 **Model Deletion** (GET /api/delete/:id)
 - Should be a DELETE request.